-Our Group has formulated Staff Handbook according to the Labour Law of the PRC(中國勞動法) covering the policies of human resource and working conditions.
+Our Group has formulated Staff Handbook according to the Labour Law of the PRC (中國勞動法) covering the policies of human resource and working conditions.
 Such as recruitment and promotion programme, training, performance appraisal, remuneration and welfare, working hours, leaves and other holidays (including wedding leave, compassionate leave and maternity leave).
 Such policies could clearly define the rights and obligations of both parties and safeguard the legal rights of the employees.

-Statistics on Employee Unit 2021
+Statistics on Employee Unit 2022

-Headcount person 43
+Headcount person 84

-Male Employee person 25
+Male Employee person 47

-Female Employee person 18
+Female Employee person 37

-Employee with Doctoral degree person 1

-Employee with Master degree person 2

-Employee with Bachelor degree person 15

-Employee with Diploma or below person 25
+Employee with Doctoral degree Employee with Master degree Employee with Bachelor degree Employee with Diploma or below person person person 1 3 29 51

-Employees in Fujian Province person 36
+Employees in Fujian Province person 66

-Employees outside Fujian Province person 7
+Employees outside Fujian Province person 18

-Employee aged 30 years old or below person 15
+Employee aged 30 years old or below person 19

-Employee aged 31 to 40 years old person 16
+Employee aged 31 to 40 years old person 36

-Employees aged 41 and over person 12
+Employees aged 41 years old and over person 29